 • Salty flavor enters the Kidney and Bladder.

-This knowledge of nature and flavor of foods, allows the physician to formulate a nutritional strategy based upon the patient’s pattern or disharmony.
-The key to healthy eating in Chinese medicine is to eat certain foods that correspond to your disharmony as well as your surrounding environment.
+The key to healthy eating in Chinese medicine is to eat certain foods that correspond to your condition as well as your surrounding environment.
 For example, Charleston has a very warm damp climate; therefore, people who live within this environment are more likely to have more damp-heat related disorders, such as joint pain, arthritis, allergies, and digestive disorders.
 It is therefore wise not to eat excessive amounts of damp causing foods within a damp environment, for example; dairy or fried foods or excessive amounts of raw foods.
 In order the eat optimally to support your health one should eat warm foods when the climate is cold and cooling foods during the summer months.
 In general it is best to lightly steam vegetables and consume liquids at room temperature or warmer.
 Consuming iced beverages or excessive raw vegetables tend to slow down digestive function and impair nutrient absorption.